openstack/barbican/doc/source/api/reference/certificates.rst

 ********

 The request below shows a simple CMC request.
-For examples of each type, see the :doc:`Certificate Quick Start Guide <../quickstart/certificates>`.
+For examples of each type, see the :doc:`Certificate User's Guide <../userguide/certificates>`.

 .. code-block:: javascript